MacKittipat/MacKittipat/README.md

 ### 👋 Hi, I am Mac Kittipat

-I am a Lead Software Developer from Bangkok, Thailand.
+I am a Lead Software Developer based in Bangkok, Thailand.

 I am currently building and leading a software development team for an international insurance company in Thailand.